casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 	})
 ```

-When clicking on the `CONNECT` button, the wallet will show a pop-up asking if you want to connect this site into the wallet:
+When clicking on the `Connect` button, the wallet will show the Signer pop-up window.

 <img src={useBaseUrl("/image/tutorials/signer/casper-connect.png")} alt="Image showing the connect button" width="500"/>

+Follow the UI prompts to connect the website to the Signer.

-Next, implement the `disconnect` functionality:
+Next, implement the functionality for the `Disconnect` button:

 ```javascript
 	const btnDisconnect = document.getElementById("btnDisconnect");